oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab6-prepare-skill-to-send-sms/prepare-skill-to-send-sms.md

 ```
 <copy>
-### set the message body and send out the sms with the appointment summary
+### set the message body and send out the SMS with the appointment summary
   setMessageBody:
     component: "System.SetVariable"
     properties: